-This article was written back in 2003 and was part of the Chilean discussion on the coming local elections at the time and the way many comrades wanted to dedicate the bulk of our resources (both financial and human) to anti-electoralism.
+This article was written back in 2003 and was part of the Chilean discussion on the coming local elections at the time and the way many comrades wanted to dedicate the bulk of our resources (both financial and human) to antielectoralism.
 As well, there was a debate as we were starting to run into elections in universities, schools, trade unions and community organisations and some said that anarchists were against voting in any form.
 Some of the issues involved in these debates appear again and again, and they reflect deeper political questions.
-This article was originally published in the Chilean anarchist-communist magazine "Hombre y Sociedad", No.18-19, second term of 2004.
-Retrieved on May 6th, 2009 from illvox.org the anarcho-syndicalist generation of the '50s, that lead to the creation of the CUT, having Ernesto Miranda at the front of this group, is there for everyone to know, as well as the work of the new generation of anarchist communists carried on in the community, students and workers' organisations.
+This article was originally published in the Chilean anarchistcommunist magazine "Hombre y Sociedad", No.18-19, second term of 2004.
+Retrieved on May 6th, 2009 from illvox.org is only political coherence, a libertarian style of political work and the existence of clear mechanisms of participation that can serve as a guarantee against it.
+The legacy of the anarcho-syndicalist generation of the '50s, that lead to the creation of the CUT, having Ernesto Miranda at the front of this group, is there for everyone to know, as well as the work of the new generation of anarchist communists carried on in the community, students and workers' organisations.
 Every time there are elections, the walls of the streets are all painted with the name of this or that candidate, with this or that slogan, with promises that, this time we mean it, things will change.
 The people passing by are well accustomed to this familiar view, repeated every couple of years: the streets end up filthy with all that rubbish that will only be washed away by winter's rain.